 East Point has higher than average rates of diabetes, frequent mental distress, high blood pressure, and obesity.
-Compared to north Fulton County, East Point residents have shorter life expectancies by more than a decade (Fig. 2.15).
-Poor health outcomes and health inequities are highly associated with social factors such as housing, access to healthy food, and environment/land use (Fig. 2.17).
+Compared to north Fulton County, East Point residents have shorter life expectancies by more than a decade (Figure 2.15).
+Poor health outcomes and health inequities are highly associated with social factors such as housing, access to healthy food, and environment/land use (Figures 2.16-2.17).
+Broadly speaking, 80-90% of health outcomes are linked not to medical care but rather to social determinants of health (Magnan S. (2017).
+Social Determinants of Health 101 for Health Care: Five Plus Five.
+NAM Perspectives.
+Discussion Paper, National Academy of Medicine, Washington, DC. https://doi.org/10.31478/201710c).